 What business automation tools actually do

-A business automation tool connects the software you already use, such as your email, CRM, spreadsheets, and accounting platform, so information moves between them without anyone copying and pasting it by hand.
+A business automation tool connects the software you already use, such as your email, CRM (the system where you track customers and leads), spreadsheets, and accounting platform, so information moves between them without anyone copying and pasting it by hand.
 The tool watches for a trigger, such as a new form submission, a new row in a spreadsheet, or an incoming email matching certain criteria, and then automatically carries out one or more actions in a different app.

 A simple example: a new lead fills out a contact form on your website, and the tool automatically adds them to your CRM, sends a welcome email, and posts a notification in your team chat.
 None of that requires a developer once it is set up.
 More complex workflows can chain together ten or more steps across multiple apps, with conditional logic deciding what happens next.